88-degrees/Book-of-Changes/appendix01s1.md

 <a id="fn_128"/>[`217:IV`](#fr_128) The trigram **☶ Gèn** has for its symbol in the natural world a mountain, which stands up frowningly, and stops or arrests the progress of the traveller.
 Stoppage, understood sometimes actively, and sometimes passive]y, is called the virtue or attribute indicated by it. **☵ Kǎn**, as the figure on [**Bā Guà Tú**](bagua.png), has water for its symbol, and especially in the form of rain.
 Here, however, the water appears as a stream in a difficult defile, such as ordinarily appears on an approach to a mountain, and suggesting perilousness as the attribute of such a position.
 From the combination of these symbols and their attributes the writer thinks that he gets the idea of the character (not the entire hexagram) [**䷃ Méng**](e89299meng.md), as symbolical of ignorance and inexperience.
 See on 'the Great Symbolism' below.

 Down to the last sentence of paragraph 2, all that is said is intended to show how it is that the figure indicates progress and success.
 The whole representation is grounded on the undivided line's being in the central place.
 It is the symbol of active effort for the teaching of the ignorant in the proper place and time; this being responded to by the divided fifth line, representing the ignorance to be taught as docile, 'will responds to will.'
-But [the subject of line 2]](#p-218) requires sincerity in the applicant for instruction, and feels that he must make his own teaching acceptable, and agreeable.
+But [the subject of line 2 requires sincerity](#p-218) in the applicant for instruction, and feels that he must make his own teaching acceptable, and agreeable.
 All this serves to bring out the idea of progress and success.

-Then finally in the young and ignorant there is 'a correct nature,' a moral state made for goodness.
-The efficient teacher directing his efforts to bring out and nourish that, the progress and success will be 'great;' the service done will be worthy of 'a sage.'
+Then finally in the young and ignorant there is `a correct nature`, a moral state made for goodness.
+The efficient teacher directing his efforts to bring out and nourish that, the progress and success will be 'great;' the service done will be worthy of `a sage`.

 <a id="fn_129"/>[`218:V`](#fr_129) [**䷄ Xū**](e99c80xu.md) is composed of **☰ Qián**, having the quality of strength, and of **☵ Kǎn**, having the quality of perilousness.
 Thc strong one might readily dare the peril, but he restrains himself and waits.
 This is the lesson of the hexagram, -- the benefit of action well considered, of plans well matured.